-In children and adolescents there are three liver disorders in which liver damage is likely to arise from an autoimmune attack: autoimmune hepatitis (AIH), autoimmune sclerosing cholangitis (ASC), and de novo autoimmune hepatitis after liver transplant.
+n children and adolescents, there are 3 liver disorders in which liver damage is likely to arise from an autoimmune attack: autoimmune hepatitis (AIH), autoimmune sclerosing cholangitis (ASC), and de novo AIH after liver transplant.
 These conditions can present insidiously or with a picture of acute hepatitis.
 They usually respond to immunosuppressive treatment, which should be instituted as soon as a diagnosis is made to avoid disease progression.

-Hitherto considered rare, paediatric autoimmune liver diseases are being diagnosed more frequently than in the past, because of enhanced awareness, a real increase in their prevalence, and/or the decrease in viral hepatitis related disease, following the advents of successful vaccination for hepatitis B and effective treatment for hepatitis C. The increased interest in paediatric autoimmune liver disease is reflected by the large number of recent reviews covering this topic (1-17).
+Hitherto considered rare, pediatric autoimmune liver diseases are being diagnosed more frequently than in the past because of enhanced awareness, a real increase in their prevalence, and/or the decrease in viral hepatitis-related disease, following the advents of successful vaccination for hepatitis B and effective treatment for hepatitis C. The increased interest in pediatric autoimmune liver